 - Church Bar – For the best pizzas in town, our go-to place is Church Bar.
 Housed inside one of the oldest buildings in Bathurst, Church Bar is a real vibe.
 Pro tip: if you’re on a budget, head there for Cheap Tuesday and get yourself a pizza and drink for $15.

-- Dogwood BX – Dogwood is the new kid in town, serving up all-American comfort food of the South – think wings, burgers, ribs, BBQ pulled pork and fried chicken.
+- Dogwood BX – Dogwood is one of the newer kids in town, serving up all-American comfort food of the South – think wings, burgers, ribs, BBQ pulled pork and fried chicken.
 It’s the perfect place to go to meet up with some mates for a decent feed.

 Start your career in Bathurst